Walter R. Peterson Jr.

 Walter Rutherford Peterson Jr. (September 19, 1922 – June 1, 2011) was an American realtor, educator, and Republican politician from Peterborough, New Hampshire, who served in the New Hampshire House of Representatives and two terms as the 72nd governor of New Hampshire from 1969 to 1973.

 Early life

-Peterson was born September 19, 1922 in Nashua, New Hampshire, and graduated from Nashua High School and New Hampton School.
+Peterson was born September 19, 1922, in Nashua, New Hampshire, and graduated from Nashua High School and New Hampton School.
 He attended the College of William & Mary and the University of New Hampshire and graduated from Dartmouth College in 1947.
 Peterson left his college studies to fulfill four years' service as a United States Navy Reserve officer in the South Pacific during World War II.
 After graduating from Dartmouth College, Peterson became a partner in The Petersons, Inc., a real estate firm in Peterborough, New Hampshire where he and family members worked until the late 1990s.

 He married Dorothy Donovan in 1949.
 They had two children, Margaret and Andrew.

 Political career

 Peterson joined New Hampshire state politics in 1961 where he served as a representative and House Speaker.
+He served as manager of Norris Cotton's Senate campaigns.